 The required financial statements include the Statement of Net Position; the Statement of Revenues, Expenses, and Changes in Net Position; and the Statement of Cash Flows.
-The Notes to the financial statements, supplementary detail and/or statistical information, and this summary, provide support to these statements.
+The Notes to Financial Statements, and this summary, provide support to these statements.
 All information must be considered together to obtain a complete understanding of the financial picture of the District.